Alan-Zhao-908/Host-Info/README.md

 You can also seed 10 million artificially generated records into mongo database by running `node FeC/db/insertMillionMongoCluster.js`, which seeds the database in parallel using the full number of processors on your machine.

+## Setting up scalable system architecture

+1. Setup database, redis cache, proxy in separate AWS EC2 instances
+2. Change service `FeC/db/database.js` database host and port to AWS EC2 instance and port
+3. Change service `FeC/server/index.js` redis host and port to AWS Ec2 instance and port
+4. Dockerize service using Dockerfile in repo
+5. Push image to dockerhub
+6. Set up Kubernetes and integrate with AWS credentials
+7. Create Kubernetes Cluster with configured # of nodes and size of nodes
+8. Setup Kubernetes Deployment using host.yaml file in repo
+9. Deploy service on Kubernetes
+10. Setup Kubernetes Dashboard
+11. Make rolling updates as necessary (e.g. changing ip addresses for /chat.jsx get and postMessage methods and /index.jsx getHost method to refer to Kubernetes load balancer address and port)